|An eighteenth-century German jar for medicinal mummy. Via Wikimedia Commons.|

 In such discussions, the specificity of what medicinal cannibalism entailed often gets lost.
 So I wanted to close by transcribing some "recipes" for early modern medicinal drug preparations that include humans.
 The following is from a 1676 manuscript called "Viridiarum Regale" that I consulted at the Van Pelt Library, University of Pennsylvania, in Philadelphia.
 I'd like to thank the Philadelphia Area Center for the History of Science and the Rare Books staff at the Van Pelt for making this research possible.
 This manuscript is written in a combination of Latin and Italian, which I've translated sloppily.
 The anonymous author promises his reader a list of "simple remedies gathered from diverse and celebrated authorities," but on page 591 we encounter a gruesome remedy that is anything but simple:

 Take the fresh corpse of a redhaired, uninjured, unblemished man, 24 years old and killed no more than one day before, preferably by hanging, breaking on the wheel or impaling… Leave it one day and one night in the light of the sun and the moon, then cut into strips.
 Sprinkle on a little powder of myrrh to prevent it from being too bitter.
 Steep in spirit of wine for several days.
-As the foulness of it causes an intolerable humidity in the stomach, it is a good idea to macerate the mummy with oil.God knows how Croll expected his reader to successfully obtain a redhaired man of the exact age of 24 years who had died one day before.
-Imagining early modern physicians even attempting such a thing -- let alone prescribing the bizarre "drug" of myrrh-coated human jerky that Croll's recipe describes -- is a bit mind-boggling for me.
-Indeed, I wonder to what degree these recipes actually were carried out in practice -- were such elaborate descriptions of medicinal cannibalism more theoretical than practical?
+As the foulness of it causes an intolerable humidity in the stomach, it is a good idea to macerate the mummy with oil.It's hard to say how Croll expected his reader to successfully obtain a redhaired man of the exact age of 24 years who had died one day before.
+Imagining early modern physicians even attempting such a thing – let alone prescribing the bizarre "drug" of myrrh-coated human jerky that Croll's recipe describes – is a bit mind-boggling for me.
+Indeed, I wonder to what degree these recipes actually were carried out in practice.
+Were such elaborate descriptions of medicinal cannibalism more theoretical than practical?

 The complex references to a "spiritual mummy" in the writings of Paracelsus, famously described in Popular Delusions and the Madness of Crowds, seem to me to point to a widespread metaphorical use of "mummy" to refer not to actual human bodies but to a theory of how illness and cures operate on the body.
 On the other hand, it is hard to get around the material evidence from apothecary jars, and the resolutely specific and tactile descriptions of dismembering and consuming human bodies in texts like Crull and Viridiarum Regale.